-Stewardship Ontario’s Orange Drop Program is fully funded by industry under a model called Extended Producer Responsibility (EPR).
+The Orange Drop Program is fully funded by Stewardship Ontario and Automotive Materials Stewardship’s industry members under a model called Extended Producer Responsibility (EPR).
 The businesses that produce and market the products managed under the program cover the costs of collection, recycling and safe disposal of your products once they have outlived their use.

 When it’s not possible to recycle or repurpose Orange Drop waste into new products, we incinerate materials, send them to contained landfills or ensure safe disposal by neutralizing them to ensure they are no longer harmful to the environment.

-Your Municipal Household Hazardous Waste (HHW) Depot is one of the locations you can drop off any one of your eight Orange Drop materials.
+Your Municipal Household Hazardous Waste (HHW) depot is one of the locations you can drop off any one of your five Orange Drop materials.

 Municipal collection depots can accept all Orange Drop materials.
-Retail, Ontario Parks, battery and Do-it-Yourself (DIY) automotive collection sites focus on individual materials:
+Ontario Parks and Do-it-Yourself (DIY) automotive collection sites focus on individual materials.